6 minutes to read

 Why Does Caffeine Cause a Crash?

-We mentioned that caffeine blocks adenosine binding to the receptors in the central nervous system, which promotes our energy levels.
+We mentioned that caffeine stops all the I'm-tired neurochemical activity in the central nervous system, which promotes our energy levels.
+However, a caffeine boost doesn’t last forever.

 This is what most people perceive as a crash, and it can be accompanied by a lack of motivation, nervousness, poor ability to focus, and other side effects.

-Caffeine and Cardiovascular Health
+Caffeine & Cardiovascular Health

 The relationship between caffeine consumption and cardiovascular health is somewhat complex.
 While some studies suggest that moderate caffeine intake benefits cardiovascular health, consuming too much caffeine is definitely not good for your heart.